AlexanderC/MicronCMS/README.md

 The goal was to build extendable, small and reliable CMS for microsites that follows best practices and is a drop in replacement for an old CMS.

-User build his own structure and CMS would take care of anything else...
+User creates and manages itself the pages in most convenience way and the MicronCMS would take care of anything else...

 # Requirements
  - PHP >=5.5.2

-# Supported files
+# Supported files format
  - .html
  - .txt
  - .json